 9. Notification of the school principal if informed of a condition that could require

 accommodation under federal law.

-12. Such other services as assigned by the supervising principal, superintendent or
+13. Such other services as assigned by the supervising principal or superintendent.

 The district and its agents may not provide contraceptive devices or contraceptive drugs.
 Referral